awk Programs

 The intermediate fields are "filler," stuff in between the desired data.

-lists the fields to be printed, and t
+flist lists the fields to be printed, and t tracks the

 complete field list, including filler fields.